Appeal Decision Analysis

 FTPC propagates fears that the directors of MPGC are unconstrained by public oversight, and as such could transfer the assets of MPGC at will or seek to wind up and dissolve it.
 There are three fundamental structural, legal, and equitable reasons why it is impossible for the directors to accomplish what this small group of detractors would like the public to believe:

 - First, at the structural level, while MPGC is a corporation, it is a very specific kind of corporation.
 FTPC seems to be concerned that since MPGC is a corporation, it is subject to the risk that is members could cause it to wind up and distribute any assets to themselves.
-It is true that in an ordinary business corporation, that members or shareholders, in their capacity as such, owe no fiduciary duties to the corporation and can exercise their voting rights as an incident of their right of property, authorizing actions that would be a breach of fiduciary duty if done by directors.
+It is true that in an ordinary business corporation, that members or shareholders, in their capacity as such, owe no fiduciary duties to the corporation and can exercise their voting rights as an incident of their right of property, authorising actions that would be a breach of fiduciary duty if done by directors.
 This principle, however, does not apply to MPGC, since it is not a corporation having shareholder-members.
 Its directors in their capacity as such are the corporation.
 There is no decision-making body other than the directors with the power to make decisions on behalf of the corporation.
 Decisions affecting the corporation can only be made by directors who, unlike shareholders, have fiduciary duties to the corporation.

 - This is the second reason why the directors could never cause the property of the corporation to be diverted from its objects.
 Even in the case of business corporations, directors’ fiduciary duties at common law are owed to the corporation as a body.
 They are required at all times to act honestly, in good faith, and in the best interests of the corporation.
 The best interests of the corporation are much broader than the interests of shareholders.
 This can, in appropriate cases, even permit the directors to act against the interests of a controlling shareholder.
 The focus in the Canadian case law on the best interests of the corporation as the exclusive duty of the directors is even stronger in the case of a statutory corporation having defined objects, as is the case with MPGC.

 - Which gives rise to the third reason why the concerns of FTPC are unfounded.
 As a statutory corporation, the directors simply do not have the capacity to deal with the assets of the corporation in a way that is inconsistent with its objects.
 A statutory corporation created for a public purpose has only those powers which are expressly or impliedly granted to it by statute.
 Any action beyond those powers would be ultra vires the corporation.
 The directors therefore simply do not have the power to engage in any large scale sale of MPGC’s assets or to divert any assets of MPGC to uses other than those within its statutory mandate to operate cemeteries and to undertake activities ancillary to that mandate.
-In addition to being legally impossible, it is practically impossible because no purchaser of MPGC’s assets would ever enter into a transaction on that kind of scale without assurances (in the form of certificates and legal opinions) that the directors had the power to authorize it.
+In addition to being legally impossible, it is practically impossible because no purchaser of MPGC’s assets would ever enter into a transaction on that kind of scale without assurances (in the form of certificates and legal opinions) that the directors had the power to authorise it.
 That assurance could never in practice be given because any such transaction would be ultra vires the corporation’s powers.

 The malicious fear intended by the FTPC’s reference to subsection 132(5) of the Corporations Act is similarly unfounded and depends on a misapprehension of that section.
 That section provides that surplus assets existing after the dissolution of a corporation will be distributed to the “members” of the corporation in the absence of a by-law providing otherwise.